FromUte/dune-balanced/README.md

 ## What

-This is an integration between [Balanced](https://www.balancedpayments.com/) and [Neighborly](https://github.com/luminopolis/neighborly), a crowdfunding platform.
+This is an integration between [Balanced](https://www.balancedpayments.com/) and [Neighborl.y Donate](https://github.com/neighborly/neighborly-donate), a crowdfunding platform.

 ## How